pupilfirst/wd101-scripts/numbers-booleans-objects/add-update-delete-objects/README.md

 ```

 ### Updating Property value
-To update a peopertie's value, simply assign it a new value.
+To update a property's value, simply assign it a new value.
 For example:
 ```js
 const virat = {
   firstName: "Virat",